framp/forge/PROCEDURE.md

  - User decrypts the private key with the password
  - User decrypts A and B
  - User sends A and B

+PRO:
+ - Password is never sent in clear to the server
+ - 2 factor authentication is not needed
+CONS:
+ - Passwordless is not possible
+ - Secret is stored on the server (password can be stolen from server and bruteforced)